EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

     ],
     "actions": [
         {
-            "name": "erase",
+            "name": "del",
-            "type": "erase",
+            "type": "del",
-            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Erase\nsummary: his action will remove an entry from the `addressbook` if an entry exists with the same name \nicon:"
+            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Erase\nsummary: his action removes an entry from the `addressbook` if an entry exists with the same name \nicon:"
         },
         {
             "name": "upsert",
             "type": "upsert",
-            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Upsert\nsummary: This action will either insert or update an entry in the `addressbook`.
-If an entry exists with the same name as the user parameter the record is updated with the first_name, last_name, street, city and state parameters.
+            "ricardian_contract": "---\nspec-version: 0.0.2\ntitle: Upsert\nsummary: This action either inserts or updates an entry in the `addressbook`.
+If an entry exists with the same name as the account_name parameter the record is updated with the first_name, last_name, street, city and state parameters.
 If a record does not exist a new record is created.
 The data is stored in the key-value table.
 The ram costs are paid by the smart contract.\nicon:"
         }
     ],
     "tables": [